Wellbeing

 THRIVE Program

-We are committed to ensuring our junior doctors have the opportunity to THRIVE.
 Evidence indicates that an integrated approach to mental health and wellbeing in the workplace will lead to the greatest benefits for organisations and workers.
-Integrated approaches draw on the following three key areas of focus:
+Integrated approaches focus on three key areas of focus:

 • Protect – protecting mental health by reducing work-related risk factors for mental health conditions and increasing protective factors